Norman Clegg: Later years

 Clegg was the sounding-board for Compo's glee and the third man's authority, and was often instrumental in pointing out the pitfalls concealed within the schemes of the third man.
-Clegg is also well known for his philosophical asides, which have received praise for interjecting intellectual material into the series.
+Clegg is also well known for his philosophical asides and sharp wit, which have received acclaim for interjecting intellectual material into the series.
 In early episodes, Clegg was much more opinionated and courageous.
 Sometimes he was shown to be the leader of the trio in the earlier episodes (such as taking them on a camping trip in the hills one stormy night).
 Within a few years, he became more quiet and laid-back (although he was still seen to relish the odd practical joke or escapade), and the group came to be led by Foggy and the "third men" who succeeded him.
-During the earlier episodes, he was also less awkward and more talkative when interacting with women, which is shown when he once made an offhand remark about Nora Batty's father (which she overheard).
+During the earlier episodes, he was also less awkward and more talkative when interacting with women, which is shown when he made an offhand remark about Nora Batty's father (which she overheard).
 When Cyril commented on how brave it was to do so, he claimed to have had "years of marital combat experience".
 He eventually became more nervous when interacting with the local ladies.
 Despite his neurosis and frequent scepticism, Clegg was the one who had the most average lifestyle and, particularly in earlier episodes, is portrayed as the most friendly out of the trio.

-From series 9 onwards, Howard often involved Clegg in his risky schemes to have an affair with Marina without Pearl finding out.
-As a result, Clegg is often shown to be afraid of Pearl (though when not involved in any of Howard's schemes they are both shown to be friendly with each other) so, as a result, he is reluctant to help.
+From series 9 onwards, Clegg's neighbour Howard (Robert Fyfe) often involved him in his risky schemes to have an affair with Marina (Jean Fergusson) without wife Pearl (Juliette Kaplan) finding out.
+As a result, Clegg is often shown to be afraid of Pearl (though, when not involved in any of Howard's schemes, they are both shown to be friendly with each other) and as a result, he is always reluctant to help or get involved.
 It is revealed, in the episode "A Sidecar Named Desire", that he'd previously got trapped in a lift with Marina and she cuddled him for warmth, which left him frightened of her.
-Because Howard frequently sends Clegg in his place to deliver messages to Marina, this leads the latter into believing that Clegg is interested in her and, throughout the series, she is shown to have a soft spot for him, often addressing him on meeting as "Norman Clegg that was".
+Because Howard frequently sends Clegg in his place to deliver messages to Marina, this leads the latter into believing that Clegg is interested in her and, throughout the series, she is shown to have a soft spot for him, often addressing him upon meeting as "Norman Clegg that was".
 However, one notable exception where Clegg grows to enjoy Marina's company is when she ended up having lunch with him and Truly on his birthday, much to the jealousy and anger of Howard.
-He is also terrified of going near Auntie Wainwright's shop because she always manages to sell him something that he does not want.
+Clegg is also terrified of going near Auntie Wainwright (Jean Alexander)'s shop because she always manages to sell him something that he does not want, such as an old rusty barbeque in one episode; he also believes she is a witch or a vampire, and often remarks he should be going into the shop with "a crucifix and a piece of garlic".